DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 	 -5V to 3V3 DC SMPS
  - **EEPROM P24C64C**
 	 -64Kbit storage
-	 -Two of these are included, one for ATGM336H and one for the ESP32-C6.
+	 -Two EEPROMs are included, one for ATGM336H and one for the ESP32-C6.

 ### **Where can ESPRanger be used?**

 The **ESPRanger** board can be used in a wide range of projects and installations such as:

 -   Agriculture
+-   Animal Monitoring
 -   Automation
 -   Commercial
 -   Drones